Frequently Asked Questions

 My task in writing the Dictionary of Christianese is to make sure that anybody with questions about Christianese words and phrases will have a convenient and authoritative resource they can use to look up answers.

 Q: When will the Dictionary go on sale?
 How much will it cost?

-Already more than 9,500 terms have been selected for inclusion in the Dictionary, and I am currently very busy with the process of writing definitions and collecting quotations for those words.
+Already more than 9,500 terms have been selected to be eventually included in the Dictionary, and I am currently very busy with the process of writing definitions and collecting quotations for these words.

 Any news about the Dictionary’s release date and price will be announced on this website.
 Stay tuned.